SuperMarioOfficial/team_resources/README.md

 1. Installed discord
 2. Passed entry level challenge HTB
 3. Kali distribution installed on a vm or spare computer
+4. Make sure you can access colab.research.google.com/ as backup
+5. Install docker
 4. at least 2 hours available

 ### Packer script to install Kali 2020 on Virtualbox